Hong Kong regulators signal flexibility on derivative reforms

-HONG KONG, July 11 (Reuters) - Hong Kong’s financial watchdogs said on Wednesday that they planned to offer more flexibility in their proposed new rules for over-the-counter derivative trading.
+HONG KONG (Reuters) - Hong Kong’s financial watchdogs said on Wednesday that they planned to offer more flexibility in their proposed new rules for over-the-counter derivative trading.

 Regulators around the world are bringing in new rules to force derivatives that are traded over-the-counter to be centrally cleared and for data on those trades to be reported to them.